The Moka pot, a classic coffee maker known for its rich flavor and undeniable charm, is a favorite among many home baristas.

 Proper handling and maintenance prevent oxidation from ruining your favorite coffee-making device!

-One common reason for this problem is that the water temperature may not be high enough to create enough pressure to force the brewed coffee through the filter basket.
+A common reason for this problem is that the water temperature may not be high enough to create enough pressure to force the brewed coffee through the filter and cause a blockage.

 The solution here would be to thoroughly check and clean these parts before attempting another brew.

-Remember always; improper setup or cleaning could affect how your Moka Pot works, so regular maintenance goes a long way in preventing problems like these from occurring in the first place.
+Remember always that improper setup or cleaning could affect how your Moka Pot works, so regular maintenance goes a long way in preventing problems like these from occurring in the first place.

 While this may be a familiar sound to many users, it can signal potential problems such as sputtering or hissing.